octoshrimpy/Games/README.md

 Ruby Games
 ========
-<strong>by Rocco Nicholls</strong><br/>
+**by Rocco Nicholls**<br/>
-Generally single-class files that rub in the terminal without any other additions required to play.
+Generally single-class files that run in the terminal without any other additions required to play.
 <br/><br/>
 Controls are WASD unless stated otherwise.